Chumash traditional medicine: Spiritualism in healing

 For the Chumash people, spiritual practices played an equally important role as medicinal plants in the healing process.

 Body, mind, and spirit were seen as indistinguishable, so treatments had to account for all aspects of the self to be effective.
 The first remedies focused on the spiritual to open the mind and body to healing.

 In Chumash culture, the most important work of the healer was thought to occur before anyone fell ill by helping foster a balance of tribal values.

 Obesity was virtually non-existent, largely due to diet and a culture which did not tolerate laziness, seen to lead to excessive weight gain.
 By working all day, the Chumash kept physically fit, reducing the prevalence of cardiovascular disease and hypertension.
 The value of being an essential part of the community was thought to help strengthen the spirit.
 Additionally, it was common for the Chumash to bathe regularly, promoting good hygiene habits and as a preventative against disease.

 Healers regularly encouraged these practices, and they themselves practiced routine fasting and prayer in order to strengthen their spirits.

 Before treating a patient, the healer would begin with prayer to invite the participation of God (Xoy in Chumash) in the healing process.
 A patient would often lie beside a fire to benefit from the therapeutic warmth and sound of the flames.
 As healing was also seen as a communal process, the patient was often joined by family and friends who might offer support by participation in dancing, singing, fasting, and praying.

 Generally, white sage was burned in a seashell to strengthen the spirit and help calm the patient, keeping them in a rational, coherent state.
 The shell was moved so as to allow the smoke to touch all parts of the patient.

-Small amounts of momoy could be given to those who do not listen well, or have domineering personalities, to help them relax.
+Small amounts of "momoy" could be given to those who did not listen well, or had domineering personalities, to help them relax.
 Humor was another valuable tool for the healer to relieve anxieties and allow the patient's spirit a chance to heal.